MatthewFay/orrp/design/IMPLEMENTATION_NOTES.md

 ## 1. Overview

-This document outlines the implementation details for `orrp`, a high-performance, event-based analytics database.
+This document outlines the implementation details for `orrp`, a lightwight high-performance, event-based analytics database.
 The core principle of the system is to store **immutable facts** as **events**.
 Each `EVENT` command records a single, atomic fact, and the system is optimized for high-speed ingestion and complex, real-time queries on this event data.

 The system is built in C, leveraging LMDB for storage, Roaring Bitmaps for compressed bitsets, and `libuv` for asynchronous I/O.